-Copyright 2002-14 by the Canoe Committee of the Delaware Valley Chapter of the Appalachian Mountain Club.
+Copyright 2002-18 by the Paddling Committee of the Delaware Valley Chapter of the Appalachian Mountain Club.
 Contact the webkeeper of this site: contact me Photos by our club members.
 Canoe site designed and managed by Eric Pavlak.
 Other sited designed and managed by Eric Pavlak include amcdv.org, outings.org, artpeg.com and acrookedbook.com.

 Key words: canoe canoeing kayak kayaking boat paddler paddling paddles white water whitewater flatwater tidewater tide rapids sea river lake stream creek ocean wilderness tripping safety equipment gear.